shejz/IEEE-CIS-Fraud-Detection/README.md

 - Imbalanced isFraud Variable
 - Outliers

 **I made a wrong selection of LGBM for my final submission.
-I lost medal for this competion**
+I lost a medal for this competion.**